 - The group needed a more formal organization to continue the work.

 - The non-profit Arts & Cultural Alliance of Freeport (ACAF, formerly Freeport Arts & Cultural Alliance) was incorporated in June 2015.
-The founding board and steering committee include representatives from arts groups and the business community, individual artists in various disciplines, and interested members of the community at large.
+The founding board and steering committee included representatives from arts groups and the business community, individual artists in various disciplines, and interested members of the community at large.

-- This website is combined with ACAF’s Facebook page, Twitter feed, emailed newsletters, and other media to form the Virtual Kiosk — a portal to arts and cultural activity community-wide.
+- This website was launched in 2016 along with ACAF’s Facebook page and emailed newsletters to form the Virtual Kiosk — a portal to arts and cultural activity community-wide.

-- ACAF and the Town of Freeport are working with Reinholt Consulting to develop a cultural plan for Freeport.
-A systematic process of research and assessment will lead to a plan that will guide ACAF’s work going forward and assist others interested in supporting and growing the presence of arts and culture in our community.
-[See Developing a Cultural Plan for Freeport and Cultural Plan Overview.
-The overview will be used at a public meeting on February 28, 2018, 6:30pm at Freeport Library, to present the key aspects of the proposed plan.]
+- In May 2018, ACAF released the Freeport Cultural Plan.
+ACAF and the Town of Freeport worked with Reinholt Consulting in a systematic process of research and assessment that led to the creation of the plan that will guide ACAF’s work going forward and assist others interested in supporting and growing the presence of arts and culture in our community.

 We welcome your participation, support and feedback.
 Your involvement is especially important as we move into a new phase of the organization.